kadok/FnFBC/README.md

 Security risks as supply chain attacks from third-party servers, and some CSP Whitelist problems, for example.Measures is hosting the JS on our servers, trying to reduce external sources.
 It could generate privacy and regulatory risks, also.

+4.
+Put the BioCatch JS directly into the HTML of the iFrame.
+Uses window.postMessage() fro cross communication.
+Use listeners on the parent page to receive messages, sent them from the iFrame and pass it to BioCatch JS.

+5.

+For a production bank application, I believe that an hybrid approach is best option!
+Following the industry standards and give more security.

+Frontend-to-Backend: The client-side application makes API requests to your own secure backend.
+These requests are typically authenticated and authorized.

+Backend-to-External API: Your backend then makes the necessary calls to third-party APIs (like BioCatch, payment gateways, etc.) or internal services.